isaacharrisholt/quiffen/README.rst

 License
 -------

-The project is licensed under the GNU GPLv3 license.
+The project is licensed under the MIL license.